 Professor of Clinical Psychology in Pediatrics and Psychiatry, Perelman School of Medicine at the University of Pennsylvania

-Aggression prevention programming
+Aggression and bullying prevention

 Mehari, K.R., Moore, W., Waasdorp, T.E., Varney, O., Berg, K., & Leff, S.S.: Cyberbullying Prevention: Insight and Recommendations from Youth, Parents, and Pediatricians.
 Child: Care, Health & Development.
 Page: 1-7, 2018 Notes: DOI:10.1111/cch.12569.